 Wick tube design at round burners

-Center: The wick tube of a flame disc burner (wick drive here with a gear rack)
+Center: The wick tube of a flame disc burner (cylindrical in the lower part; wick drive here with a gear rack)

 12. Wick drive with gear rack: The vast majority of small to medium-sized burners have 2-4 gears (toothed wheels) inside the wick knob ring, which move the wick when one turns the wick knob.
 In the case of large, high-quality flame disc burners, on the other hand, a cylindrical tube with a rack attached to it has been introduced to facilitate the movement of the wick in the wick tube.
 I explain the different types of wick drive in detail in the subchapter Wick and Wick Drive.

-Burners with the central air flow: The burners in the lamps with the central air flow differ significantly from the burners with the side air supply.
+The burners in the lamps with the central air flow differ significantly from the burners with the side air supply.
 While the wick tube with a side air inlet consists of two firmly connected, concentric tubes (see above), the central draft burners consist of two completely separate tubes.
-The outer wick tube is still fixed to the burner itself, exactly as described above for the wick tube (7).
+The outer wick tube is still fixed to the burner itself, exactly as described above for the wick tube.
 The inner wick tube, on the other hand, is not connected to the burner at all, but is an integral part of the font.
 It is a long, cylindrical tube that extends through the font to the bottom and is open at the bottom.
 The air flows up through this lower opening and acts as the inner air supply.
-This type of burner can be seen as the continuation of Argand’s oil burner in a modern form, as it now has a flame disc on top.
-The wick is located between the inner (attached to the font, not removable) and the outer (attached to the burner basket, removable together with this) wick tube.
+This type of burner can be seen as the continuation of Argand’s oil burner in a modified form.
+The tubular wick is located between the inner (attached to the font, not removable) and the outer (attached to the burner basket, removable together with this) wick tube.
 These burners are commonly called center-draft burners.

 Before we close this chapter, I would like to mention a few important aspects.